camilaagw/DS-DE-training-notes/2-How-to-win-a-DS-competition-coursera/README.md

 - min_child_weight, lambda, alpha/min_data_in_leaf, lambda_l1, lambda_l2

 *Coupled parameters:*
 - eta, num_round / learning_rate, num_iterations.
-Move them in conjunction: $eta/alpha$ and $num\_round*alpha$.
+Move them in conjunction: `eta/alpha` and `num_round*alpha`.
 The lower the learning rate, the higher the number of iterations you´ll need to converge to a good solution and viceversa.
 Both parameters foster fitting in conjuction.
 Tip: also use early stopping

 **Random Forest/ExtraTrees**

 Trees are independent of each other.
 Therefore adding more trees does not causes overfitting.
-The question in this case is, *What number of trees is enought to get good results while not wasting too much time on training?* (Answer: Plot model performance vs number of trees)
+The question in this case is, *What number of trees is enough to get good results while not wasting too much time on training?* (Answer: Plot model performance vs number of trees)

 *Pro-overfitting parameters*:
 - max_depth (Can be unlimited.
 The depth is usually higher in random forests than in GBDT)